RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #207, #208

+Copy and pasted all of the Jewel spawners to all 16 player lots and made sure that we didn't go over any receiver limitations (60 receivers per channel).

 ## #202, #203, #204, #205, #206

 Worked fully on the scripting system that manages the Jewel spawning throughout